How to Become a Contract Instructor

 - Resume including qualifications to teach the proposed class

 Class proposals can be submitted at any time.
-Below is a proposal submission timeline:
+Below is an approximate proposal submission timeline:

 - Fall Session (Sept- Dec) - Proposals due by May 1